-• Represents Indian tribe and individual tribal members in breach-of-trust litigation against the United States before the U.S. Court of Federal Claims, including for equitable claims authorized by congressional reference adopted by the United States House of Representatives.
+- Represented Indian tribe and individual tribal members in breach-of-trust litigation against the United States before the U.S. Court of Federal Claims, including for equitable claims authorized by congressional reference adopted by the United States House of Representatives, and securing a settlement of nearly $200 million.

-• Represented a tribal gaming enterprise as a creditor in Delaware bankruptcy court asserting novel claims for resulting trust, and obtaining dismissal of preference counterclaim on the basis of tribal sovereign immunity.
+- Represented a tribal gaming enterprise as a creditor in Delaware bankruptcy court asserting novel claims for resulting trust, obtaining a favorable settlement, and dismissal of preference counterclaim on the basis of tribal sovereign immunity.

-• Represented applicant for asylum in pro bono appeal to the United States Court of Appeals for the Fifth Circuit.
+- Represented applicant for asylum in pro bono appeal to the U.S. Fifth Circuit Court of Appeals.

 Honors & Leadership